Nawa District

-Nawa is a large district in the far south of Ghazni Province, Afghanistan.
+Nawa (Pashto; ناوه) is a large district in the far south of Ghazni Province, Afghanistan.
 It is 100 km south from Ghazni in a mountainous region.
 The salt lake Ab-i Istada is located in the northern part of the district.
 Nawa's population was estimated at 29,054 in 2002, of whom around 45% were children under 12.
 The district center is the village of Nawa.
 Military operations in the district were featured in articles in the Washington Post and the New York Times in October 2009.

 The district was controlled by the Taliban until 17 July 2017.

 The district is within the heartland of the Tarakai tribe of Khilji Pashtuns.

 Politics and Governance

 Geography

 Nawa District borders Gelan on the North, Dila and Wazakhan of Paktika on the east, Nawbahar (Zabul) on the west and Shumolzai (Zabul) on the south.